-We will enhance the repository with photographs, documents, letters, memoirs and other memorabilia concerning the witnesses and other people mentioned in testimonies.
+We will enhance our testimony database with photographs, documents, letters, memoirs and other memorabilia concerning the witnesses and other people mentioned in testimonies.
 We are interested in all materials related to places and events described in these testimonies.
 Personal histories of people have even greater impact when accompanied by private mementos and photographs.

 If you have found your ancestors, relatives, friends or neighbors in the testimonies; if you could provide additional information about their fate; if you have materials which could supplement their histories – please do not hesitate to contact us and share memory!